-The majority of the attempts to answer this question have failed to provide a definitive answer to it because they do not elucidate how a homotopy between a plausible integrable structure, and the explicit one above on $\mb{S}^6$, varies as a function of the homotopy parameter, and thus, have been unable to decide if the plausible structure exists at all.
-We invoke the Nash embedding theorem \cite{nash} to produce a plausible way of overcoming this obstacle: Since all Riemannian metrics on a closed manifold admit isometric embeddings into a sphere of large, but fixed, dimension, we may identify all metrics on the manifold with their isometric embeddings into this fixed background, and by upgrading homotopies of almost complex structures to homotopies of almost Hermitian ones, we study the variations of the former in terms of the extrinsic quantities associated to the variations of the isometric embeddings of the almost Hermitian metrics.
-The issue at hand then reduces to the finding of a convenient path of such embeddings, which could lead to a successful resolution of the problem.
+The majority of the attempts to answer this question have failed to provide a definitive answer to it, as they do not elucidate how a homotopy between a plausible integrable structure, and the explicit one above on $\mb{S}^6$, varies as a function of the homotopy parameter, and have been thus unable to decide if the plausible structure exists at all.
+We invoke the Nash embedding theorem \cite{nash} to devise a way of overcoming this obstacle: Since all Riemannian metrics on a closed manifold admit isometric embeddings into a sphere of large, but fixed dimension, we may identify all metrics on the manifold with their isometric embeddings into this fixed background, and by upgrading homotopies of almost complex structures to homotopies of almost Hermitian metrics associated to them in a natural way, we try to study the deformations of the former in terms of the extrinsic quantities associated to the isotopic deformations of the isometric embeddings of the latter.
+This reduces the issue in hand to the finding of a convenient path of such isometric embeddings of almost Hermitian metrics, which could then lead to its successful resolution.